pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/applicability.rst

 generation is completed using task id in the :ref:`Call Report`.
 You can run a single applicability generation task at a time.
-If an applicability generation task is running, any new applicability generation tasks requested are queued and postponed until current task is completed.
+If an applicability generation task is running, any new applicability generation tasks requested are queued and postponed until the current task is completed.

 | :method:`post`
 | :path:`/pulp/api/v2/consumers/actions/content/regenerate_applicability/`